jverzani/JGUI.jl/README.md

 # JGUI

-An attempt to simplify the creation of GUIs within Julia
+An package to simplify the creation of GUIs within Julia

 The `JGUI` package provides a few different means to simplify the